 Learning Outcomes: What will I Study?

-Environmental Management graduates will be equipped to formulate and implement policies and programmes for the sustainable management of organisations, carry out environmental audits, prepare and implement plans for waste and resource management, and prepare and evaluate environmental impact and risk assessment.
+Environmental Management graduates will be equipped to carry out environmental audits, prepare and implement plans for waste and resources management, and prepare and evaluate environmental impact and risk assessment.

 - Geo – Spatial Awareness